Table of Contents

 A dissolved company is one that has been closed and struck off the register at Companies House.
-When this happens, a company ceases to exist and is no longer able to trade.
-In certain circumstances, however, it is possible to bring a dissolved company back to life by applying to Companies House for ‘administrative restoration’.
+When this happens, the company ceases to exist and is no longer able to trade.
+In certain circumstances, however, it is possible to restore a company by applying to Companies House for ‘administrative restoration’.

-In cases where this is not a viable option, an alternative course of action is to obtain a Court Order to restore a dissolved company.
+If administrative restoration is not possible, an alternative course of action is to obtain a Court Order to restore a dissolved company.

 Applying for administrative restoration of a dissolved company